michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0004.md

 - v: take account of
 - v: make a mathematical calculation or computation
 ### Family
+- reckon: reckoned, reckoner, reckoning, reckons+
+- misreckoning: misreckonings
+- reckoner: reckoners
-reckon: reckoned, reckoner, reckoning, reckons+;misreckoning: misreckonings;reckoner: reckoners;reckoning: misreckoning, overreckoning, reckonings, underreckoning
+- reckoning: misreckoning, overreckoning, reckonings, underreckoning
 ### Examples
 - “We are a force to be reckoned with,” said Oliver.
 - Startups Reckon with Austerity-ish: After two years of seemingly limitless funding for young technology companies, there was a marked retrenchment this year.